Guille Abascal: Early career

-FC Chiasso
+Chiasso

 On 12 June 2017, Abascal moved abroad, being appointed manager of Swiss Challenge League side FC Chiasso.
 He made his professional debut ten days later in a 2–2 draw at Servette FC on the opening day of the season.

 Abascal was sacked on 4 April 2018, after suffering six defeats in his last eight matches.

+Lugano

-Six days later, he was named at the helm of Ticino neighbours FC Lugano in the Swiss Super League until the end of the season; he drew 1–1 at home to FC Thun in his first top-flight game.
+On 10 April 2018, Abascal was named at the helm of Ticino neighbours FC Lugano in the Swiss Super League until the end of the season; he drew 1–1 at home to FC Thun in his first top-flight game.
 From being placed ninth and threatened with relegation, he led the club to eighth position, three points shy of the European qualification places.

 Ascoli

-In July 2019, Abascal was hired as manager for the Primavera squad (U19) of Italian club Ascoli Calcio 1898 FC.
+In July 2019, Abascal was hired as manager for the Primavera (under-19) squad of Italian club Ascoli Calcio 1898 FC.
 The following 27 January, Paolo Zanetti was dismissed as the head coach of the senior squad, and Abascal was appointed as caretaker manager.

-He won 3–0 in Serie B in his only game away to U.S. Livorno 1915 on 1 February.
+Abascal won 3–0 in Serie B in his only game away to U.S. Livorno 1915 on 1 February 2020.
 The next day, Roberto Stellone was hired and Abascal returned to his previous role; he came back to the first team on 16 April, after Stellone was dismissed.

-Following two defeats in two games in charge by the time the league season was resumed after the COVID-19 forced break, he was dismissed on 22 June.
+Following two defeats in two games in charge by the time the league season was resumed after the COVID-19 forced break, Abascal was dismissed on 22 June 2020.